msupply-foundation/conforma-server/documentation/Data-View-Filters.md

 ## Sorting

-In the front-end, clicking on a column header will sort the table by that column (and clicking again reverses the order).
+In the front end, clicking on a column header will sort the table by that column (and clicking again reverses the order).
 If the column is a "basic" column (i.e. maps to an actual database column), then the default sort should be adequate, and no specific definition is required.
 However, if you have a column whose data is defined by a [value_expression](Data-View.md#data_view_column_definition-table) then you will need to define how it should be sorted.
 (If not, then the user will receive a "Column not sortable" notification when they try to sort by it.)

 We do this by specifying *another* column in the field `sort_column` for `data_view_column_definition`, which is what the database will sort by when clicking on this column.